 If there is a need to manually close the running applications, they may check the prohibited applications under the Details/Services tab.

 2.1a Right-click on the taskbar or Windows icon and choose "Task Manager".

 2.3a Look for the process(es) that needs to be closed.

 2.4a After you find the process(es), right-click the process and choose "end process tree".
 This will " End the process, and all the processes created by the process".

 2.5a Click "Recheck".
 If there is/are still applications being detected as prohibited applications, look it up again on the taskbar.

 2.2b Click “Services”

-2.3b Look for the any plug-ins that runs the prohibited applications on the “Description” tab.
+2.3b Look for any plug-ins that run the prohibited applications on the “Description” tab.

 2.4b Right-click on the plug-in then click “Stop”.

 Reopen the PSI Secure Browser, if there are still prohibited applications running you may look it up again in the Task Manager.